 Crowding of the teeth

-This patient started treatment at age 11 and wore braces.
-He loves his new smile.
+Treatment began at age 11 for this patient using braces.
+He loves his new smile!

 Open bite - Front teeth don't touch